mathworks/Phaser-Control-with-MATLAB/README.md

 [View from back](backsideconnections.jpg)

-So see connected iio devices, run the following command from the command line:
+To see connected iio devices, run the following command from the command line:

 ```
 $ iio_info -s